uwrit/leaf/docs/admin/dataset/README.md

 - Values in `gender` must be `F`, `Female`, `M`, or `Male` in order to be aggregated in bar charts (case insensitive).

 ### Defining the Basic Demographics Query
 Currently the Basic Demographics query (and other datasets) must be added via SQL directly to the database, though we intend to create functionality in the `Admin` screen to make this easier in the future.
-Please let us know using this issue https://github.com/uwrit/leaf/issues/63 what you think.

 1) Define a query in SQL that returns the columns defined above.
 Here is how we configure the [CMS SynPuf OMOP dataset](https://www.cms.gov/Research-Statistics-Data-and-Systems/Downloadable-Public-Use-Files/SynPUFs/DE_Syn_PUF.html) demographics query, for example: